This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 - Windows Linux Subsystem

-We suggest you install Docker, a tool which makes it easy to run small Linux Containers on your system in a safe sandbox without requiring to install Linux on your own machine.
+We suggest you install Docker and Docker Compose, a tool which makes it easy to run small Linux Containers on your system in a safe sandbox without requiring to install Linux on your own machine.
 This is the same setup we used in the lecture.

 Make sure you read the install documentation for Docker to ensure your system supports running it and have the required BIOS settings enabled.